-My research interests include the use and interpretation of scientific information by street-level bureaucrats; bureaucratic adoption and implementation of science policy innovations; assessment of wetland and ecosystem services, functions, and values; adaptive management and policy learning; and how institutional imperatives affect the function of large natural resource bureaucracies.
-Much of my research focuses on wetlands, resources that are critically important but too often overlooked.
+My research interests include the use and interpretation of scientific information by street-level bureaucrats; bureaucratic adoption and implementation of science policy innovations; assessment of wetland and ecosystem services, functions, and values; hydraulic fracturing policy; and how institutional imperatives affect the function of large natural resource bureaucracies.

 I enjoy teaching and take it seriously.
 Many students pay for their education with expensive loans and significant personal sacrifice.
 University instructors need to offer them educational opportunities commensurately valuable.

 When I'm not busy with academic pursuits you'll find me incurring various sports-related injuries, watching Michigan football, and playing outside with the best dog on the face of the earth (his name is Foster).